Apress/firewalls-dont-stop-dragons/errata.md

 ### Chapter 7, page 241: Panopticlick --> Cover Your Tracks

-The wonderful EFF tool Panopticlick has been upgraded and renames to [Cover Your Tracks](https://coveryourtracks.eff.org/).
+The wonderful EFF tool Panopticlick has been upgraded and renamed to [Cover Your Tracks](https://coveryourtracks.eff.org/).
 The old Panopticlick link should automatically re-route you to the new site.

 ## Errata